 Already have an uneven driveway basketball court?
 As you’re playing around, you might get fouled by uneven concrete.
 Uneven concrete can create serious trip hazards that need to be repaired right away.

 Polyurethane can also be used to lift uneven concrete, so it remains a level surface (or basketball court) that’s guaranteed to last a lifetime.
-Caulking can further help prevent your driveway from sinking or cracking to increase the longevity of your concrete.

-A driveway basketball court with uneven concrete is not only bad for your game, but also hazardous to your and your friends and family.
+A driveway basketball court with uneven concrete is not only bad for your game, but also hazardous to you and your friends and family.
 Use your basketball skills to identify driveway voids and uneven concrete.
 Contact Mr. Level today and we’ll be happy to answer any questions, challenge you to a game of one-on-one (kidding!), or to schedule one of our services.